 - Can lead to overdoses if not administered correctly

 Glucosamine is found naturally in the cartilage that cushions joints, and when both people and animals have arthritis, the cartilage is worn away.
-That is where glucosamine supplements come in.
+That is where glucosamine supplements for joint pain come in.
 Current research suggests that taking glucosamine supplements can help to relieve the pain caused by inflammation and the degradation of the cartilage in joints.
+In theory, these dog vitamins support joint health and are a great addition to add to your dog’s diet.
 Currently, it is most often used for treatment of humans, horses, and dogs.
+If your dog needs a joint supplement added to his diet, look for a multivitamin that includes glucosamine.

 - Can aid and possibly speed joint recovery after surgery or injury